picandocodigo/List-Category-Posts/readme.txt

 Great to use WordPress as a CMS, and create pages with several categories posts.

-It includes a widget which works pretty much the same as the plugin.
+**Widget**: It includes a widget which works pretty much the same as the plugin.
 Just add as many widgets as you want, and select all the available options from the Appearence > Widgets page.

 Since version 0.18, **this plugins does not work on servers with PHP 4**.
 If you're still using PHP 4 on your webhost, you should consider upgrading to PHP 5.
 WordPress 3.1 will be the last version to support PHP 4, from 3.2 and forward, only PHP 5 will be supported.
 You can still [download an older version of the plugin](https://wordpress.org/extend/plugins/list-category-posts/download/ "download an older version of the plugin") if you're using PHP 4.